ZhengZhang-NU/CSYE6200-OOD-Final-Project/README.md

 Navigate through the GUI to manage customers, reservations, and orders.
 Data can be entered through the provided forms and will be stored in CSV files for persistence.

+## Contributions

+Contributions from team members have been crucial in bringing this project to fruition.
+Here, we highlight the specific contributions of each team member:

+- **Zheng Zhang**
+  - **Java Backend Code**: Implemented core functionalities in the Java backend, including data handling and logic.
+  - **Basic Swing Code**: Developed foundational GUI components using Java Swing.
+  - **README.md File**: Authored the initial README.md file, providing detailed documentation on the project, usage, and tech stack.

+We greatly appreciate the efforts of all the above contributors